cosmos/sdk-tutorials/academy/3-my-own-chain/wager-denom.md

 Correct.
 You made it possible to wager any token.
 That includes IBC tokens.

-While you are at it, check the checkers module's balance:
+Now check the checkers module's balance:

 <CodeGroup>